Which Scandinavian languages should I learn?

 Swedish, Norwegian, Danish, Finnish Courses in India

-The Bengaluru Central University offers an eight-month certificate course in Finnish and Swedish through the Center For Global Studies.
+The Bengaluru Central University offers an eight-month certificate course in Finnish and Swedish through the Center for Global Studies.

 I will keep you updated.
 There are many language learning websites where you can study.